StickyPiston-Hosting/Easy-Map-Updater/README.md

 - `world.original.play`: This will create a play copy of your original world in the event that you need to test it.
 - `world.reload`: This will overwrite the working copy of your world with the original copy.

 - `dp.update`: Updates all of the data packs in the working copy of your world to the latest version, using the original as a source.
-This may create a data pack called `command_block_helper` which contains functions that replace certain complex commands which require multiple commands to replicate.
+This may create a data pack called `command_helper` which contains functions that replace certain complex commands which require multiple commands to replicate.

 ### World optimization